How cortisone injections can help

 What to expect during and after your injection

 The procedure is very straightforward and usually takes just five minutes.
-To minimise any discomfort you’ll be provided with a local anaesthetic at the same time as the cortisone.
-If we are treating your hip your cortisone injection will be administered under X-ray control to make sure it’s positioned correctly.
+To minimise any discomfort, you’ll be provided with a local anaesthetic at the same time as the cortisone.
+If we are treating your hip, your cortisone injection will be administered under X-ray control to make sure it’s positioned correctly.

-Cortisone injections typically cost around £400, which includes your appointment with Mr Shah, injection fee and the hospital’s charges.
+Cortisone injections typically cost around £400, which includes your appointment with Mr Shah, the injection fee and the hospital’s charges.

 Consultation fee (new patients): £180–£230

 Injection fee: £60–80 depending on the joint